Homesteading Family Logo

 A chicken tractor is also portable so you can control where the chickens roam and allow them to benefit the land instead of destroying it from being cooped up in one area.

-They work well for egg layers, meat chickens and even raising baby chicks.
+Chicken tractors are a great solution for egg layers, meat chickens, turkeys, and even raising baby chicks.

 A man walking through the door of a chicken tractor.